reczoo/FuxiCTR/tutorials/v1.1/README.md

 ## Tutorials v1.1

-Here are the tutorials for FuxiCTR v1.1
+The tutorials for FuxiCTR v1.1

 1. [Run the demo to understand the overall workflow](./run_the_demo.ipynb)